stidd/curriculum17-18/advanced/pd/branding/README.md

-# Advanced Class Branding Event Saturday, January 6th
+# Advanced Class Branding Event - January 6th

 ## Overview
 All advanced students will meet at a central location.
 At this event, students will learn about the expectations for the course, meet the larger Advanced Program student community, and be notified of their company placement.